England Football Online

 Career Shortest career

-Peter Ward played about the same amount of time for England, having come on around the 82nd minute of his only appearance, against Australia in 1980 - evidence of actual footage shows that Ward's England career lasted 6 minutes and 48 seconds.
+Peter Ward played for about seven minutes for England, having come on around the 82nd minute of his only appearance, against Australia in 1980 - evidence of actual footage shows that Ward's England career lasted 6 minutes and 48 seconds.

-Jimmy Barrett went off injured around 8 minutes into his only cap, against Northern Ireland in 1928.
+Jimmy Barrett went off injured around 8 minutes into his only appearance, against Northern Ireland in 1928.

 (Many thanks to John Everest for this snippet)